CZ-NIC/knot/doc/man_keymgr.rst

   The command creates a default policy and default key store (both named *default*).
 In case of upgrade, existing objects are checked and any missing attributes are filled in.

-**zone** ...
-  Operations with zones in the database.
-A zone holds assigned signing configuration and signing metadata.

 **policy** ...
   Operations with KASP policies.
 A policy holds parameters that define the